ArjunAshok17/EcoSentinel/README.md

 ## Problem + Solution ##

+Much like the Lorax, we are here to guard the trees.

 Currently, there exists no standardized method of measuring ecological damage across the world.
 More importantly, there exists no simple way to broadcast important information in a form that is easily accessible and digestible.
+EcoSentinel serves as an independent, AI powered monitor that analyzes Google Earth data into an intermediary dataset (presented as a map of deforestation).
+EcoSentinel then conducts further time-series analysis on this dataset to calculate risk of ecological systems and then assign grades to countries based on their success in preventing ecological loss.

-Ecosentinel solves this in two two key areas:
+Ecosentinel solves this in two two key areas: Measurement and Analytics.

 ### Measurement ###
 The measurement of the impact of any efforts, initiatives, etc. that are being implemented by governments in hopes of obtaining and broadcasting information.